 Step 2 – Application Preliminary Review

 Our placement team will initially screen your application to determine if all necessary information was provided.
-If not you will be contacted to either fill out another application or provide additional information.
+If not you will be contacted to either complete another application or provide additional information.

 Step 3 – Landlord Approval Verified